ProseMirror/website/pages/examples/codemirror/index.md

 selects the node, it is always visible.

-The adaptor code in the node view gets a bit more involved, because we are translating between two diffent document concepts—ProseMirror's tree versus CodeMirror's plain text.
+The adaptor code in the node view gets a bit more involved, because we are translating between two different document concepts—ProseMirror's tree versus CodeMirror's plain text.

 PART(nodeview_start)